ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

    - Typed template haskell is allowed.
    - The ``Lift`` type class and all its associated definitions are made available.

+   These are all already always permitted today.
-   With ``-XNoTemplateStagePersistence``, overriding the default, all of those are *disabled*.
+   But with ``-XNoTemplateStagePersistence``, overriding the default, all of those are *disabled*.

 #.
 Extend the command line [TODO bikeshed!!] with a way to specify per-stage package dependencies and the like.
    If/when GHC becomes multi-target, by default stages >= 0 take GHC's target platform / the packages host platform (where compiled code runs), while stages < 0 take GHC's host platform / the packages build platform (where GHC runs).
    But, the emitted platform can still be specified per-stage like the other flags.
    This is needed when building TH functions to be used from cross compiled code.

 #.
-Add a Core "way" to GHC, which basically amounts to `-fexpose-all-unfoldings` but no need to compile pass core [TODO bikeshed/clarify].
+Add a Core "way" to GHC, which basically amounts to `-fexpose-all-unfoldings` and doing no work no past core [TODO bikeshed/clarify].
    Positive stage imports can be satisfied with the core way alone, as no code needs to be run.
    (With the `"naive" core interpreter`_, negative stage imports can also use this, as those stages, while run, and discarded after and not included machine code.)
    [TODO Cross reference with the backpack ``hi``-only steps for type checking.]